-The report will consist of testimony from the driver and any witnesses, the physical evidence at the scene, the officer's experience in investigating accidents, any special training the officer has, and most likely the officer's opinion as to the cause of the crash.
+The report will consist of testimony from the driver and any witnesses, the physical evidence at the scene, the officer's experience in investigating accidents, any special training the officer has, and most likely, the officer's opinion about the cause of the crash.

 How Can A Police Report Sway Your Personal Injury Claim?

-While a police officer's presumptions as to who caused the collision may result in a ticket for the at-fault driver, the report is not the deciding factor in determining liability in an injury case.
+While a police officer's presumptions about who caused the collision may result in a ticket for the at-fault driver, the report is not the deciding factor in determining liability in an injury case.

 The other driver's insurance company may feel they now have the upper hand and coerce you into quickly settling on a dollar amount of their choosing.

 An attorney can ask questions such as: